RchrdWrd/qrcodescanner/README.md

   3333

-  ...the script returns a custom message ;)
+  ...the script returns a custom message for coupon codes ;)